 It isn’t the first time that Heisley has committed to sell his majority share of the club.
 In 2006 he agreed to sell the team to a group headed by former Duke University basketball players Christian Laettner and Brian Davis, who were unable to secure financing before a deadline.

 Heisley also held talks with Oracle Corp.
-(ORCL) Chief Executive Larry Ellison, whose desire to move the franchise to California scuttled the negotiations.
+(ORCL:US) Chief Executive Larry Ellison, whose desire to move the franchise to California scuttled the negotiations.

 Pera would pay about $350 million, ESPN said, citing sources with knowledge of Heisley’s plan.
 The transaction would require approval from league owners.
 The Grizzlies had an estimated value of $269 million, 29th among the league’s 30 teams, according to Forbes’ annual franchise valuations.